sairam2661/reasoning-with-sampling/README.md

 ## Sampling
 The llm_experiments folder contains .py scripts to run power sampling for MATH500 (power_samp_math.py), whose .json is included in llm_experiments/data, as well as HumanEval (power_samp_he.py) and GPQA Diamond (power_samp_gpqa.py), whose corresponding eval sets can be downloaded from their official repos.

-To run power sampling on MATH500 with 8 seeds and splitting the dataset across 5 shards:
+To run power sampling on MATH500 with 8 seeds and with the eval set split across 5 shards:
 ```bash
 sbatch llm_experiments/scripts/power_samp_math.sh
 ```